Nursing

 Quantitative Studies

-Lee et al., identify the concern that although the imperative job of nurses in the critical care units has been established, the connection between nurse work capacity and patient endurance is not clear (Lee et al., 2017).
-Similarly, Neuraz et al., posit that the key factor to quality care is a match between staffing and patients’ needs.
-However, the optimal match is yet not established (Neuraz et al., 2015).
+Lee et al. identify the concern that although the imperative job of nurses in the critical care units has been established, the connection between nurse work capacity and patient endurance is not clear (Lee et al., 2017).
+Similarly, Neuraz et al. posit that the key factor to quality care is a match between staffing and patients’ needs.
+However, the optimal match is not yet established (Neuraz et al., 2015).

 The study conducted by Lee et al. explores whether patient survival diminishes if the staffing ratio threshold is not optimally maintained.
 The study also explores the impact of being exposed to insufficient staffing at any point during the ICU stay on risk-adjusted hospital survival.
 Similarly, the study conducted by Neuraz et al. assesses the relationship between staffing ratios and nurses’ workloads on the life-sustenance of patients admitted to the ICU.